 i.
 Declare that the current configurations of Ohio's state legislative districts ii.
-Permanently enjoin Defendants and all persons acting on their behalf or in concert with them from implementing, enforcing, or conducting any elections under Ohio's current state legislative districts;
+Permanently enjoin Defendant and all persons acting on his behalf or in concert with him from implementing, enforcing, or conducting any elections under Ohio's current state legislative districts;